shoobooshooboo/clawgic/README.md

 assert!(!t1.lit_eq(&t2));
 assert!(t3.lit_eq(&t4));
 //syntactic equivalence checks for if the expressions are logically equivalent AND have the same variables.
-//this is distinct from logical equivalence as assert!(t1.syn_eq(&t2));
+//this is distinct from logical equivalence as all tautologies are logically equivalent, but not syntactically equivalent. assert!(t1.syn_eq(&t2));
 assert!(!t5.syn_eq(&t6));
 ```